cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 ``<node-local-dns pod IP>:9253/metrics``, the metric should increment as new DNS requests being issued from application pods are now redirected to the ``node-local-dns`` pod.

+In the absence of a node-local DNS cache, DNS queries from application pods will get directed to cluster DNS pods backed by the ``kube-dns`` service.

 kiam redirect on EKS
 --------------------
 `kiam <https://github.com/uswitch/kiam>`_ agent runs on each node in an EKS